 - any industry-related work experience or voluntary work you have done

-- any events or initiatives that you have taken part of as part of your course outside of it, such as the Construction Open Doors Weekends and student competitions run by professional bodies
+- any online or in-person events or initiatives that you have taken part of as part of your course outside of it

 - being a member of, and active participant in, professional bodies or industry-related student societies, eg your civil engineering society